Diversity and inclusion

 We are committed to creating an environment where everyone feels respected, valued and empowered to bring their whole self to work – an inclusive, equitable and accessible workplace that reflects the Australian community.
 Our teams share this vision and are better connected, informed and capable of responding to serious and organised crime threats.

 We also have a number of employee-led working groups to support diversity in the workplace.
 These focus on:

 - gender equality

-The ACIC currently participates in two Indigenous employment programs.
-Both initiatives are committed to the development and advancement of careers and building partnerships with Aboriginal and Torres Strait Islander communities which is outlined in our Reconciliation Action Plan above.
+The ACIC participates in centralised recruitment through the Indigenous Graduate Pathway.
+This initiative is committed to the development and advancement of careers and building partnerships with First Nations communities which is outlined in our Reconciliation Action Plan.

 As an Aboriginal and/or Torres Strait Islander you will be able to complete one application and be considered for multiple agencies and departments within the Australian Public Service (APS).

 For more information please visit APS Jobs.